This is an easy potato hash recipe that works well for breakfast and brunch. Make this easy breakfast hash recipe using just a few ingredients.

 - You can add different vegetables to this recipe such as zucchini, cauliflower, tomatoes, carrots, spinach or fennel.

 - Love spicy breakfast?
-Simply add ½ tsp cayenne pepper or one diced jalapeno to the onion and garlic.
+Simply add ½ teaspoon cayenne pepper or one diced jalapeno to the onion and garlic.

 - If you like making breakfast hash with sausage, use Italian chicken sausage and cook it in olive oil and set it aside.
 Then start making the breakfast hash recipe and add in the cooked sausage after the potatoes are cooked.
 Then add in the eggs and cook them.